Links on Android Authority may earn us a commission. Learn more.

-We put together this quick guide for new Xbox owners to get their new systems up and running.
+We put together this quick guide for new Xbox owners to get their game systems up and running.
 Surely you’re biting at the nail to hop into some next-gen gaming, so let’s get started!

 Save your games to the cloud

-If you are upgrading from an Xbox One console, there’s one critical step to take before you unplug it and shove it in a closet somewhere to be forgotten.
+If you are upgrading from an Xbox One console, there’s one critical step before you unplug it and shove it in a closet somewhere to be forgotten.
 Those without a last-gen Xbox can skip ahead to the next section.

-Skipping the Xbox One and upgrading from an Xbox 360?
+Are you skipping the Xbox One and upgrading from an Xbox 360?
 You may need to turn on cloud saves manually.
 Learn more about how to do that here.

 Set up and update your console

 Suppose you haven’t yet set up your console before reading this; kudos to your patience.
 But now is the time to pop open the box and plug everything in.
 Once connected, the console will need to update before you can use it.
 Depending on your internet speed, that may take a few hours.